Adricarpin/SageMaker-Pipelines/README.md

 Python 3 (Data Science) works for me.

-Now you are ready to run the notebook!
+Now you are ready to run the notebook and build a SageMaker Pipeline!

 I now, you have a complete notebook in your hands and maybe you will want to run every cell in one go and look if it works, but remember what the best practices are.
 I highly encourage you to read slowly the code and comments and extract the gist of it.
-Then try playing with the code: I challenge you to change the Build-in estimator to an estimator made with the "script mode in a supported framework" option (see [Use XGBoost as a framework](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html)).
+Then play with the code: I challenge you to try to replicate the pipeline with a different dataset, or to change the Build-in estimator to an estimator made with the "script mode in a supported framework" option (see [Use XGBoost as a framework](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html)).
+You can also try to implement [new steps](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-tuning).

-:ledger:NOTE: Even if we are doing cloud computing, I don't feel confident to say this but... okay, here I go: If works in my machine it sHoUld work in yours.
-Damn that was hard.
-So please remember, if you have errors running the code you can shame on me, but is probably Jeff Bezos fault.

-Jokes appart, if something goes wrong you can write a comment below :).

 Once you end with the notebook, you will know how to create a pipeline with Amazon SageMaker!